bitwalker/distillery/README.md

-# Bundler
+# Distillery

-So called because building releases involves "bundling" up the application and it's resources into a single package for deployment.
+To distill something means to draw out the important components of something and recombine them into an improved form.
+That is what `distillery` does; it takes your Mix project and produces an Erlang/OTP release, a distilled form of your raw application, a single package which can be deployed anywhere, independently of a separate Erlang/Elixir installation.

+Plus, what can I say, I like the imagery of distillation/elixir/alchemy.

-This is a implementation of release building functionality for the Elixir standard library/tooling, as a pluggable dependency.
-I'm using this to prototype the native implementation of this functionality prior to merging into Elixir proper.
+This is a pure-Elixir, dependency-free implementation of release generation for Elixir projects.
+It is currently a standalone package, but may be integrated into Mix at some point in the future.

 **WARNING: This package is an experimental replacement for exrm, use at your own risk!**